iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 " returns 12
 ```

-When arithmetic is done against a float number, Vim only looks at the number part.
+When arithmetic is done against a float in a string, Vim treats it like an integer, not a float:

 ```
 :echo "12.0 donuts" + 12